-What is the role of company secretary and which responsibilities and duties do they have in a UK limited company?
-Most importantly, as a company owner, does your business need a secretary?
-What’s more, what do they actually do, and what benefits would this give to your business?
+What is the role of the company secretary (UK), and which responsibilities do they have in a UK-limited company?
+Most importantly, does your business need a secretary as a company owner?
+Furthermore, what are the company secretary duties and functions, and what benefits will this give your business?

-When you run a UK company or business, you will often employ a person to help with the administration type tasks.
-In turn, by doing this, it will help take some of the pressure off of you.
+When you run a UK company or business, you often employ a person to help with administrative tasks.
+Doing this will help take some of the pressure off of you.
 As a result, it will then leave you the time to focus on running your business.

-Important to note, the role of company secretary is a valued one to a good working business.
-This helps to make sure that things run smoothly for the company.
+Important to note that the role of the company secretary is valued for an excellent working business.
+The company secretary duties and responsibilities will help to make sure that things run smoothly for the company.
 The person who fills the secretary role will be an official officer of the company.

-The secretary will be responsible for completing various formal duties.
-Furthermore, another plus point is a person who fills this role, can take care of some of the tasks that can take a lot of time when you run a business.
+The company secretary responsibilities will include completing various formal and official duties.
+Furthermore, another plus point is a person who fills this role can take care of some of the tasks that can take a lot of time when you run a business.
 For example, these will include jobs such as:

 To sum up, their role will make for a smoother running in most UK businesses.

 We have many guides that help you navigate Companies House.
 These explain how to report and make certain official changes in your company.
 Therefore, these include: